zachpmanson/notes/notes/Projects/snakeware.md

+---
-A [[Linux]]-based operating system with a pure Python userspace.
+subtitle: A Linux-based operating system with a pure Python userspace.
+tags:
+  - linux
+  - python
+---
 ![[snakeware.png]]

-snakeware is an experimental OS with developed in 2020.
+snakeware is an experimental [[Linux]]-based OS with developed in 2020.
 Its userspace is written entirely in Python, barring a single Busybox root process.
 It was created by Joshua Moore drawing inspiration from the Commodore 64.
 The window manager, snakewm, is written primarily with pygame_gui.
 It is not based on X11 or Wayland, instead writing directly to the framebuffer (`/dev/fb0`).

 On first boot, snakeware launches you directly a the Python interpreter.
 From here you can run Python commands directly, launch the window manager, or launch CLI games.